SonyResearch/OpenVocabularySELD/README.md

 ```

 The result is in `data_fsd50k_tau-srir/model_monitor/20251029062140_154940/inference_example_foa_0040000/`.
-Each row in the result csv file corresponds to a sound event detected in each frame (0.1 sec).
+Each row in the result CSV file corresponds to a sound event detected in each frame (0.1 sec).
 It contains the following columns: frame, activity (0 to 1), azimuth (-180 to 180 deg), elevation (-90 t0 90 deg), top1 category, top1 similarity (i.e., cosine similarity between the event's embedding and top1 category's CLAP text embedding), top2 category, top2 similarity, top3 category, and top3 similarity.
 ```
 0,0.876,-99.2,6.8,speech,0.199,silent,-0.072,acoustic guitar,-0.251